darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 The left-hand panel lists the currently-defined module layout presets.
 Those at the top of the list are fixed and cannot be altered.
 User-defined presets are placed at the bottom of the list.

 create
-: To create a new (empty) preset, click on the + button at the bottom of the left-hand panel.
+: To create a new preset, populated with a minimal list of basic modules, click on the + button at the bottom of the left-hand panel.
 Alternatively click on the _duplicate_ button to the right of one of the existing module presets to copy that preset to a new one.
 The above screenshot shows a new preset named "user defined" which has been created by duplicating the "modules: default" preset.

 delete
 : Delete a user-defined preset with the X button.